Friday, December 26, 2008

 2. Put adhesive on the INSIDE LEFT behind the white piece.
 Now, lay the LARGER light blue piece on the table and holding the card open, lay it down so the white piece is centered on the light blue piece.

 3. Close the card and put adhesive on the back.
-Lay the dark blue piece on the table and, with card closed, center the light blue mat on the dark blue piece.
+Lay the dark blue

 4. Open card and center SMALLER light blue piece on the INSIDE RIGHT.